Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Fixed parameter simulations

 We consider two alternative initial quantum states: the first is an outer product of cat states equivalent to all $2^{M}$ spin states,

 with coherent amplitude $\alpha$.
 The second state is an $M$-partite entangled state:

 where $\mathcal{N}_{M}$ is the normalization factor.
 This is a quantum superposition, but with only one mode initialized to a cat state.
-The rationale for using $\psi_{sup}$ and $\psi_{ent}$, is to investigate whether introducing quantum superposition and entanglement at the start of the simulation improves the CIM performance compared to the classical vacuum state $\psi_{vac}$.
+The rationale for using $\psi_{sup}$ and $\psi_{ent}$, is to investigate whether introducing quantum superposition and entanglement at the start of the simulation improves the CIM performance compared to initializing with a vacuum state $\psi_{vac}$.